 February 20, 2018 Tuesday – Museum of Optics & Mineral Collection at the University of Arizona, Tucson

 Since I have well over an hour left on the parking meter, I go to the Flandreau Science Center and Planetarium which is across the street from the Meinel Building.
-I pay the $6 Senior’s admission and spend time taking in what is perhaps the most impressive collection of minerals on public display in Tucson area.
+I pay the $6 Senior’s admission and spend time taking in what is perhaps the most impressive collection of minerals on public display in the Tucson area.
 Their amazing collection of meteorites includes some as large as a suitcase!
-It is a shame the displays aren’t better lit, since it’s hard to appreciate the colours and textures of the minerals when they are in glass cases under fluorescent lights.
+It is a shame the displays aren’t better lit, since it’s hard to appreciate the colours and textures of the minerals when they are in glass cases lit from above with fluorescent lights.

 After checking into the Baymont Hotel and Suites, I enquire about the Tesla Destination chargers outside.
 They charge $2/hour and have to turn it on when I’m ready to charge.
 I’m pleased the charge is reasonable…this is going to be so much more convenient than staying at a hotel with no electric vehicle support.
 Rather than drive out to the Tesla Supercharger (about a 15 minute drive each way plus charging time), I decide to try out the Tesla Destination charger.
 The front desk clerk is thrilled, since this is new to her, and she has never seen a Tesla up close before.
 As it turns out, several of the charge points don’t work, but I find one that lights up green on my Tesla.
 It is a 40 amp 209 volt supply, so the charge rate is about the same as I have at home (Level 2 charger).
 I end up paying for 3.5 hours’ worth of charging at $2/hr.